Tokyo Port of Call

 Les Saisons - excellent French cuisine in a romantic setting

-Tokyo is an international shopping destination, filled with 20-story shopping malls, entire streets of electronics stores, and eclectic markets and souvenir shops.
+Tokyo is an international shopping destination, filled with 20-storey shopping malls, entire streets of electronics stores, and eclectic markets and souvenir shops.
 Akihabara is the place to go for electronics, and its otaku area has colourful anime shops (and shoppers).
 The area around Shinjuku Station has a dense concentration of shops as well, selling just about everything.

 Electronics or lacquerware